Microsoft Clipchamp

-Clipchamp is a freemium video editing tool developed by Australian company Clipchamp Pty Ltd., a subsidiary of Microsoft.
+Microsoft Clipchamp is a freemium video editing tool developed by Australian company Clipchamp Pty Ltd., a subsidiary of Microsoft.
 It is a web-based, non-linear editing software that allows users to import, edit, and export audiovisual material in a web browser window.
 The application is designed to be easy to use for beginners.

 Clipchamp has offices in Australia, the Philippines, Germany, and the United States.
 According to figures published by the company, at the beginning of 2021, it had more than 14 million users worldwide.
 In September 2021, Clipchamp Pty Ltd. was acquired by Microsoft.
 It has since been offered in a personal version through a Microsoft account and in a business or education version through a work or school account that is built on OneDrive and SharePoint.

 Features

-Clipchamp has multiple features that allow further creativity and accessibility.
+Microsoft Clipchamp has multiple features that allow further creativity and accessibility.
 Since July 2023, users can drag and drop files from their computer, OneDrive, and SharePoint (images, sound & video files) into a list of all media uploaded or inserted.
 Users can insert media into the video timeline as many times as they want.
 Users can replace an image, sound, or video clip with another by dragging and dropping it over the target.
 There is also a Gap Remover tool that removes gaps in the video.
 Videos can be trimmed, along with timings that can be edited.
 The user can crop videos and images, too.
 Text can be added anywhere on the screen, and can be in many fonts, and the size can be changed, too.
 Specific text color can be selected using presets or an HSV picker, and specific Text Styles (bold, medium, italics, normal) can be selected.
 The aspect ratio can also be selected, including 16:9, 9:16, 1:1, 4:5, 2:3, and 21:9.
 Clipchamp also supports numerous effects and transitions for videos and images.
 The user can export videos in 480p, 720p, and 1080p for free.
 Exporting GIFs are possible, while the video has to be 15 seconds or less.

-Clipchamp uses a hybrid model of desktop and online application.
+Microsoft Clipchamp uses a hybrid model of desktop and online application.
 In the personal version of Clipchamp (on Windows and in a web browser), video processing is all done locally on the computer and mobile phones, but the app itself runs online as a browser-based web app.
 This is done by uploading and saving project data and information like file names online but not the associated media files themselves.
 In the work version of Clipchamp, which is a part of Microsoft 365, media files are still processed locally but are automatically backed up to the user's OneDrive or SharePoint work or school account so that it can be accessed anywhere.
 This version also has integration with other Microsoft productivity services like Microsoft Teams and Microsoft Stream.